spryker/spryker-docs/docs/marketplace/user/intro-to-the-spryker-marketplace/marketplace-storefront.md

 ![Wishlist page](https://spryker.s3.eu-central-1.amazonaws.com/docs/Marketplace/user+guides/Intro+to+the+Spryker+Marketplace/Marketplace+Storefront/wishlist-page.png)

 If, after a product was added to a wishlist, a merchant becomes inactive, the merchant reference is no longer displayed for the product and the customer can't add it to cart.
-If the merchant becomes active again, the relation is displayed and the customer can add the product to cart.
+If the merchant becomes active again, the relation is displayed, and the customer can add the product to cart.

 If a product in a wishlist is out of stock, an [alternative product](https://documentation.spryker.com/docs/alternative-products-overview) can be displayed.
 A merchant reference is displayed for the alternative product.
 Currently, merchant offers are not supported by alternative products, so only merchant products can be displayed there.